 The fundamentals of RE are based around 3 elements: Knowledge and understanding of religion, personal reflection and critical thinking.
 Four concepts: belief, authority, expression of belief and impact of belief.
 Five types of enquiry questions: philosophical, theological, ethical, sociological and phenomenological.

 Teaching and learning styles:

-We base our teaching and learning style in Religious Education on the key principle that good teaching allows our pupils/students both to learn about religious traditions and to reflect on what the religious ideas and concepts mean to them.
-Pupils and students are encouraged to think about their own views and values in relation to the themes and topics covered in the Religious Education curriculum.
+We base our teaching and learning style in RE on the key principle that good teaching allows our pupil’s both to learn about religious traditional and to reflect on what the religious ideas and concepts mean to them.
+Pupils/students are encouraged to think about their own views and values in relation to the themes and topics covered in the Religious Education curriculum.

 At Villa Real School we recognise that all classes have pupils/students of widely different abilities, and so we provide suitable learning opportunities and resources to match the challenge of the task to the ability of the individual student.
 We achieve this in a variety of ways, for example by:

 Providing resources of different complexity, adapted to the ability of the individual student.